 First things first — I had to pee again.
 I had yet to feel a need to do the other thing, and would just have to crap that bridge when I came to it.
 After the piss I looked at the fish.
 They were held in two separate baskets, one placed under the steering bench just behind the espeque, the other by the hatch.
 Though each basket served the same purpose (to hold the fish until they were stored in the icebox), there were centuries between them.

 The basket by the hatch was a traditional sambura, a spherical container that was woven by hand.
 It was simple and strong and lasted for seasons.
 Having no handles, you picked it up by gripping the rim of the opening with one hand while lifting the bottom with the other.
 If any distance needed to be covered, the basket was balanced on a shoulder with an arm hooked around the side.
-A lot of fish could be carried this way — for kilometers.
+A lot of fish could be carried this way — for a distance.

 The other basket was a plastic, pea-green laundry basket — cheap as they come — with sides so thin I was surprised it could hold anything at all.
 Though it appeared almost new, stress cracks were already forming at the corners of the lip.
 Once these gave way the webbing below would soon fall apart.